Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 Why is Schala able to access the mastered Sixth Gate despite her negative views on power?
 Because she's the Princess of Zeal.
 She has been trained in basic, practical, and advanced magical theory since childhood.
 And despite her pacifism, self-defense is a requirement for a royal.

 - Which then begs the question, how was she able to awaken it regardless?
-It happens in Another Path, after Cain gives into his rage and has transformed into the Arbiter of Hatred.
-Schala wants to stop him, to help him, to save him from himself, whatever it takes.
+It happens in the altered timeline during Porre's attempt to sack Guardia.
+Schala wants to help him, to save him and her newfound family, whatever it takes.
 And it clicks.
 For the first time in her life, she wants power, in spite of past experiences telling her 'no, bad idea'.
 It is the first time her heart and mind are in conflict, and she ultimately chooses the former in spite of her misgivings.

 - The best part?
 It pays off.
 Cain is saved, ironically validating his own belief that desiring power is not a bad thing as long as it’s used responsibly.
 The first crack in Schala's long-held beliefs appears, but it does take a couple more incidents before it all finally sticks.